IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 As payload select (after having clicked the little helper icon next to the input field) `lastname` for instance.
 Finally, click the `Exit and switch on button` at the top right of the screen.

-Now, let’s make sure a trigger fires whenever something is being posted to the Message Hub topic we just created:
+Now, let's make sure a trigger fires whenever something is being posted to the Message Hub topic we just created:

 In the OpenWhisk UI switch to the Develop tab if not already there.
 Create a new action (name it `newContact`) the way you learned it before containing the following code (snippet 26):